htso/Robinhood_at_a_glance/README.md

 [2] https://finance.yahoo.com/

-[3] VectoIQ has merged with Nikola and ceased to trade on NASDAQ.

 -----

 The information in this repository is provided for information purposes only.
 It is not intended to be and does not